AmenanM/AmenanM/README.md

 <h1 align="center">Hi 👋, I'm Amenan</h1>
 <h3 align="center">Data Product Owner, Paris</h3>

-Product-oriented Data Product Owner with a strong foundation in product management, AI use cases, and data-driven decision-making.
+Data Product Owner with a strong foundation in product management, AI use cases, and data-driven decision-making.
 I specialize in defining and developing data products, from concept to execution, ensuring they align with business goals and user needs.

 🔹 Experienced in AI-driven product strategy, leveraging machine learning and analytics to enhance productivity, risk management, and automation.
 🔹 Skilled in product roadmaps, feature definition, and agile development, working cross-functionally with engineering, design, and business teams.